 Of course, his hopes had to have some sort of elevation today, given what he proposed to propose… and he feared that nearly an entire semester of repressing his optimism might be responsible for the complete unpreparedness he felt for the task.

 All of a sudden Saitou rolled his eyes, the motion of the irises seeming very pointedly directed toward the ceiling (and therefore, presumably, the speakers therein and the music the latter were playing).

 “What now?”
 Sano wondered, sucking on his drink.

 “Why would any sane person want to be wished a ‘merry little Christmas’ like some kind of backwater idiot?”
 Saitou shook his head and finished with muttered disdain, “I’m surprised the song doesn’t use the word ‘y’all’ in it anywhere.”

 Leaning his chin on his fist Sano replied with a grin, “Not much into making the Yuletide gay?”

 Then as silence fell but for the continuation, above their heads, of the song in question, Sano took a surreptitiously deep breath, working up his courage.
 Finally he said, as casually as he could manage, “Speaking of Christmas, I got you a present.”

 This caused Saitou to look up from his meal rather abruptly.
-If the announcement came as a surprise, however, he didn’t say so; he merely stared.
+He expressed no surprise at the announcement, however, merely stared.